 The Attendance Support Specialist shall contact the employee every 3 months up to a maximum of 12 months or at an appropriate interval based on the employee's unique circumstances to review the attendance goal and offer support which may include referral to the Disability Support Program.
+The Supervisor / Manager / Principal will be copied on these communications.

 The employee may transition to the next stage of the program at any time if they are unable to meet the established goal.